harshit-paneri/harshit-paneri/README.md

 # 💫 About Me
-I hold a degree in Computer Science and Engineering and currently work as a DevOps Engineer at DataWeave.
+I am an Computer Science Engineer and currently work as a DevOps Engineer at Jumbotail Technologies.
 As a tech enthusiast, I am always eager to learn about new and ever-evolving technologies that inspire me to keep growing.
 Additionally, I am a DevRel mentee of @Keploy 4.0.

 I take pride in my work and always strive to complete my tasks with great enthusiasm and competence.
 I am an excellent team player and make sure that everyone feels comfortable working together, making the experience enjoyable and effective.